IBM-Cloud/terraform-provider-ibm/website/docs/r/cloud_functions_rule.html.markdown

 # ibm\_cloud_functions_rule

-Create, update, or delete for [IBM Cloud Functions trigger](https://console.bluemix.net/docs/openwhisk/openwhisk_triggers_rules.html#openwhisk_triggers).
+Create, update, or delete [IBM Cloud Functions triggers](https://console.bluemix.net/docs/openwhisk/openwhisk_triggers_rules.html#openwhisk_triggers).
+Events from external and internal event sources are channeled through a trigger, and rules allow your actions to react to these events.
+To set triggers, use the `cloud_functions_trigger` resource.

 ## Example Usage